Comparing Sensor Technologies: IR vs ToF vs Microwave in High-Traffic Restrooms

 How It Works

-Time-of-Flight sends out a laser or LED pulse and measures how long it takes for the light to bounce back.
-ToF sensors can tell exactly how far away something is instead of just whether it is there or not.
+Time-of-Flight involves the transmission of a pulse of a laser or LED and the calculation of the time of flight of the reflected light.
+ToF sensors can tell precisely how far away something is rather than simply whether it is there or not.

 This means that ToF doesn’t depend as much on the color or reflection of the surface; they measure depth, not brightness.